-Door Community Auditorium serves as a center to enrich, entertain, and challenge through a balanced combination of performing, visual, and literary arts; and to provide opportunities for social, educational, and cultural growth.
+Door Community Auditorium enriches, entertains, and challenges through a balanced combination of performing, visual, and literary arts; and provides opportunities for social, educational, and cultural growth.

 Home of unforgettable experiences, Door Community Auditorium (DCA) is Door County’s year-round venue for performing arts, entertainment, cultural and educational activities.
 DCA is recognized as a 501(c)3 organization and supported by Door County visitors and residents through ticket sales, sponsorship, membership and volunteer labor.

 Main Stage Season

 Annually, DCA presents a Main Stage Season featuring 10-15 nationally-recognized concert artists and touring productions.
 The Main Stage Season mostly coincides with Door County’s bustling and vibrant tourist season.

 Community Performances and Partnerships

 DCA enjoys strong partnerships with two well-respected Door County performing arts organizations, Peninsula Music Festival and Northern Sky Theater, both of whom take up residence at the auditorium during the summer and early fall.
 DCA is also the venue of choice for many community groups and regional promoters.